ASIJ-Mustangs/sinbad/tutorials/java/welcome01.md

 1. Use a `Scanner` to read in a weather station id from the keyboard and  fetch data about the current conditions at that location.

 1. Create another DataSource object to read weather data for a second location.
 Print out a message stating which of the two locations is hotter (or colder).

-1. Fetch the wind speed and print out a description based on the [Beaufort Scale](http://en.wikipedia.org/wiki/Beaufort_scale).